KrishDihora/Mental-Health-AI-ChatBot/README.md

 # Mental-Health-AI-ChatBot
 Developed an AI-powered chatbot with API integration using the Gemini API for mental health guidance as part of the Amalthea '24 Hackathon at IIT Gandhinagar.

-The application includes a login system, an AI chatbot for mental health guidance, and an emergency doctor consultation feature.
+The Android application includes a login system, an AI chatbot for mental health guidance, and an emergency doctor consultation feature.

 The entire application was developed in Java and uses SharedPreferences for local data storage.